 Talktools Sensory-motor approach to feeding

 The TalkTools Sensory-Motor Approach to Feeding is an approach that considers sensory processing impacts on feeding as well as the oral-motor skills required for feeding.
-This approach systematically teaches the oral-motor skills required for chewing, moving food, spoon-feeding, straw drinking, drinking from an open cup, etc.
+This approach systematically teaches the oral-motor skills required for breast/bottle feeding, transitioning to solids, chewing, moving food, spoon-feeding, straw drinking, drinking from an open cup, etc.

 Beckman Oral motor